optsuite/optlib/README.md

 - Basic.lean: the definition and basic properties of the gradient of a function.
 (This has been merged into mathlib) (see https://github.com/leanprover-community/mathlib4/blob/master/Mathlib/Analysis/Calculus/Gradient/Basic.lean)
 - Calculation.lean: the properties of the gradient of a function, including the chain rule, the product rule.
 - Gradient_div.lean: the quotient rule of the gradient.
-- Taylor.lean: the local expansion of a differentiable function.
+- Lemmas.lean: useful lemmas such as the mean-value theorem and the taylor's expansion.

 ## Function
 - ClosedFunction.lean: the basic definitions and the properties of closed functions.
+(This has been merged into mathlib)
 - Convex_Function.lean: the properties of convex functions.
 - Lsmooth.lean: the properties of L-smooth functions.
 - Minima_ClosedFunction.lean: Weierstrass theorem for closed functions.
 - QuasiConvex_First_Order.lean: first order conditions for quasi-convex functions.
 - StronglyConvex.lean: the properties of strongly convex functions.
 (Part of this has been merged into mathlib) (see https://github.com/leanprover-community/mathlib4/blob/master/Mathlib/Analysis/Convex/Strong.lean)
+- Banach_Subgradient.lean: the basic definitions of subgradient on a banach space.
 - Subgradient.lean: the basic definitions and the properties of subgradient.
 - Proximal.lean: the basic definitions and the properties of proximal operator

 ## Optimality
 - Optimality_Condition_of_Unconstrained_Problem.lean: first order optimality conditions for unconstrained optimization problems.
-- Unconstrained_Problem.lean : the definition of an unconstrained optimization problem, the local minima, the global minima and the stationary point; the first order conditions for a local minima; the additional properties of the stationary point and local minima corresponding to convex unconstrained optimization problem.

 ## Algorithm
 - Gradient_Descent.lean: convergence rate of gradient descent algorithm for smooth convex functions.
 - Gradient_Descent_Strongly_Convex.lean: convergence rate of gradient descent algorithm for smooth strongly convex functions.
 - Nesterov_Smooth.lean: convergence rate of Nesterov accelerated gradient descent algorithm for smooth convex functions.

-## Example
-- ConvexPerspectiveFraction.lean: convexity preservation of perspective transformations and linear fractional transformations.
-- GeneralizedInequality.lean: partial order respected to proper cones.
-- Normexamples.lean: examples of norm ball and norm cone and their convexity.
-- Polyhedron.lean: the definition and convexity of polyhedrons.
-- SymPosde.lean: convex conicity of symmetric matrices, semi-positive definite matrices and positive definite matrices.
+- Subgradient_method.lean: convergence rate of subgradient method with different choices of stepsize for nonsmooth convex functions.
+- Proximal_Gradient.lean: convergence rate of the proximal gradient method for composite optimization problems.
+- Nesterov_Acceleration_first.lean: convergence rate of the first version of Nesterov acceleration method for composite optimization problems.
+- Nesterov_Acceleration_second.lean: convergence rate of the second version of Nesterov acceleration method for composite optimization problems.

 # What we plan to do